golden-vcr/terraform/README.md

 application.

 If successful, you should be able to visit https://goldenvcr.com and load a page, with a trusted TLS certificate from Cloudflare.
+You should also be able to make requests against the API, e.g. `curl https://goldenvcr.com/api/tapes`.